CSE232-MSU/CSE232/README.md

 Please direct any and all written communication to Piazza (you can post anonymously if that's something you'd prefer).
 Emails may not be responded to.

-If you would like a private meeting with an instructor, please make a private Piazza post detailing your request and availability.
+If you would like a one-on-one meeting with an instructor, please make a private Piazza post detailing your request and availability.

 | Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |
 | :---:  | :---:  | :---:   | :---:     | :---:    | :---:  | :---:    |